-AlterPath KVM also supports local backup user authentication, allowing the system to fall back to local authentication mode in case your server-based authentication engine is unreachable.
-This ensures continuous, secured access to your servers even if the network or the authentication server is down.
+The AlterPath KVM/net also supports local backup user authentication.
+This allows the system to fall back to local authentication mode in case the server-based authentication server is unreachable.
+This ensures continuous secured access to your servers even if the network or the authentication server is down